wenjian80/soak8_lab/README.md

 #Read below for exact instruction

 #Login master
+#Your Parameters should have been in step 00, double check again
 #Change the ip in 12_Mount_File.sh before running the script
 #Eg sed -i 's/IPCHANGE/10.0.0.6/g' 12_Mount_File.sh
 #Check contents if it is change